-As you know, Rep. Bass worked tirelessly with Financial Services Chairwoman Waters, Rep. Turner, Rep. Dean, and Rep. Stivers in consultation with our organizations and directly with foster youth to craft the straightforward, yet sophisticated solution to the synchronization flaws of HUD's evidence-based housing program for child welfare families and youth, the Family Unification Program (FUP) to Congress.
-The bill passed the House on a voice vote on November 7, 2019 and is supported by powerful national organizations including the Center on Budget and Policy Priorities, the Public Housing Authority Directors Association, the National Low-Income Housing Coalition, and the Children's Defense Fund.
-On the same day, S. 2803, received a favorable response from both Chairman Crapo and Ranking Member Brown during a Senate Committee on Banking, Housing, and Urban Affairs Hearing entitled, Examining Bipartisan Bills to Promote Affordable Housing Access and Safety.
-Committee staff have assured foster youth that the bill will pass the Senate by unanimous consent.
-There is no reason to delay this elegantly straightforward, bi-partisan, urgent legislation for parliamentary reasons.
+As you know, Reps.
+Bass and Turner worked tirelessly with Financial Services Committee Chairwoman Waters, and Rep. Dean, and Rep. Stivers in consultation with our organizations and directly with foster youth to craft the straight-forward, yet sophisticated solution to the synchronization flaws of HUD's evidence-based housing program for child welfare families and youth, the Family Unification Program (FUP) to Congress.
+The bill passed the House on a voice vote on November 7, 2019 and is supported by powerful national organizations including the Center on Budget and Policy Priorities, the Public Housing Authority Directors Association, the National Association of Housing Redevelopment Officials, the Child Welfare League of America, the National Low-Income Housing Coalition, and the Children's Defense Fund.

-We feel it is our duty to point out that the FSHO components (the time-limited nature of the resource, the elimination of geographic barriers, and the streamlined distribution mechanism) are remarkably well-matched for the agility and expediency required to meet housing needs during a national emergency.
-Hence, FSHO is an appropriate and necessary addition to the COVID-19 Phase IV Relief Package.
-FSHO offers the following streamlined services:
+We feel it is our duty to point out that the FSHO components (the time-limited nature of the resource, the required supportive services, and the distribution mechanism) are remarkably well-matched for the agility and expediency required to meet housing needs during a national emergency.

-- a three-year Family Unification Program Housing Choice Voucher Housing to all young people leaving foster care who are at risk of homelessness, properly- timed with need - eliminates geographic disparities by offering a "on demand" voucher to youth regardless of where they live - offers youth the opportunity to extend the voucher by two years (for a total of five) by voluntarily participating in self-sufficiency activities.
+- offers a three-year Family Unification Program Housing Choice Voucher Housing to all young people leaving foster care who are at risk of homelessness, properly- timed with their emancipation - eliminates geographic disparities by offering a voucher to youth regardless of where they live - each voucher is coupled with supportive services designed to assist residents to achieve self-sufficiency when the voucher payment ends - offers youth the opportunity to extend the voucher by two years (for a total of five) by voluntarily participating in self-sufficiency activities.